 Many divers around the world are still debating about the overall efficiency of split fins.

-But, those how favor them claims that they are almost 30% more efficient than traditional paddle fins, and are much easier on their ankles and knees as well. (more about this below)
+But, those who favor them claim that they are almost 30% more efficient than traditional paddle fins, and are much easier on their ankles and knees as well. (more about this below)

-This can be somewhat daunting with the amount of split fins available these days.
+This can be somewhat daunting with the number of split fins available these days.
 Don’t worry thou, I’ve done all the heavy lifting for you.